dmazin/dmazin.github.io/_posts/2025-02-28-llm-parallelism.md

 ## If you know what you're doing, it's easy to parallelize non-embarrassing scripts too

-Often, your scripts store some data in some sort of in-memory data structure (e.g. the list of paths you've already visited) or write to a file (e.g. update a CSV).
+Often, your scripts store some data in an in-memory data structure (e.g. the set of paths you've already visited) or write to a file (e.g. update a CSV).

-That is not embarrassingly parallelizable: it requires a little bit of work.
+That is not embarrassingly parallelizable: it takes more than boilerplate.
 You will need to make your script thread-safe.

 Let's say that I wanted to log to a CSV for every page I visited.
 Maybe I want to keep track of the response codes or something.